EVGAFTW/Windows-11-iDRAC6-Viewer/README.md

 Included all required files including JRE so no manual installation is required.
 Replace with your own if you encounter issues.

-1. Open downloaded files directory in CMD
+1. Open downloaded files directory
 2. Double Click run.bat
 3. Type the IP address of the iDRAC6 controller.
 4. Enter the username of the iDRAC6 controller.